dperez-atsistemas/ocp-cicd-base-sample/README.md

-openshift-jee-sample
+openshift-cicd-base-sample
 ====================

-A sample app to be deployed on openshift environments
+A sample app with a jenkins pipeline to be deployed on openshift environments

-You can read more about it: http://www.mastertheboss.com/soa-cloud/openshift/java-ee-example-application-on-openshift
+- Prerequisites:

+    - An openshift cluster installed and configured.
+    - Credentials to access the cluster
+    - oc client and git installed

+- Deploy instructions:

+    - Clone or download this repository and open the folder in terminal.
+    - Login to the cluster: oc login -u <user> <hostname>
+    - Run ./resources/deploy.sh (Execution time: around 5 minutes)

+- Clean environment

+    - Run ./resources/deploy.sh --delete